It’s two months since the Bank of England made two cuts to the base rate in one week – seeing it fall from 0.75% to 0.10%.

 But what has happened to savings rates since then?
-As always, there are some good, some bad and some downright ugly moves from the savings providers.
+As always, there are some good, bad and downright ugly moves from the providers.
 How is your provider treating you?

 The Good news